gmjw/stability/README.md

 changes in the output of the function will be clearly visible in the diff on the CSV file.
-And it only takes adding `write=True` and re-running the test to upate the values in the CSV - no adding print statements, copying and pasting.
+And it only takes adding `write=True` and re-running the test to upate the values in the CSV - no adding print statements, no copying or pasting.

-NOTE: Remember to _remove_ `write=True` once the CSV file has been written or updated - otherwise your unit tests are not running as intended - they will be constantly re-saving new data when they run rather than comparing against the intended expected values.
+NOTE: Remember to _remove_ `write=True` once the CSV file has been written or updated - this is enforced by the test raising an error a `RememberError`) once it has written new values to disk.

 ### Checking multiple outputs in the same test

 The decorator can also be used to check values which are yielded from a test set up as a generator function.
 For example:

 ```python
 @stability_test